Non-Semisimple Extended Topological Quantum Field Theories: Odd roots of unity

 where we are identifying ${\frakh}$ with the corresponding linear subspace of ${U^H_q \frakh}$ in the obvious way.
-If we denote with ${\calC}$ the full subcategory of the linear category of finite-dimensional ${U^H_q \frakg}$-modules whose objects are weight modules, then ${\calC}$ can be made into a ribbon linear category as follows: if ${V}$ and ${V'}$ are finite-dimensional weight ${U^H_q \frakg}$-modules their braiding morphism is given by
+If we denote with $\calC$ the full subcategory of the linear category of finite-dimensional $U^H_q \frakg$-modules whose objects are weight modules, then ${\calC}$ can be made into a ribbon linear category as follows: first of all, a pivotal element is given by $K_{2 \cdot \rho}^{1-r}$, where the choice of the exponent is explained in Remark 4 of \cite{GP18}.
+Furthermore, if $V$ and $V'$ are objects of $\calC$, their braiding morphism is given by

 for the linear maps ${R_{0,V,V'} : V \otimes V' \rightarrow V \otimes V'}$ and ${\tau_{V,V'} : V \otimes V' \rightarrow V' \otimes V}$ determined by

 for all ${v \in V}$, ${v' \in V'}$ satisfying